JLouback/JLouback.github.io/_posts/2015-5-1-getting-into-google.markdown

 **6. The Offer Letter - January 2015:** On January 17th, 2015, I got that awesome offer letter, then spent the whole day smiling like an idiot.
 Actually that went on much longer than that, now and then I remember I'm heading there soon (in two weeks) and I smile stupidly again.

 I had two weeks to accept/rejct the offer, needless to say I signed it the same day.
 So that was that.
 I think usually the phone interview is usually right before the technical interviews.
 Even so, my entire hiring process took about 3 months.
 If this happens to you, don't take it as a bad sign.
 I hear good things come to those who wait.

-Stay tuned for a post on the technical interviews.